 Throughout, we work with Laurent polynomials with coefficients in $\kk\in\{\RR,\CC\}$.
 We consider \term{vertically parametrized systems} (or \term{vertical systems} for short), which are parametric systems of the form

 consisting of $s\leq n$ polynomials with parameters $\k=(\kappa_1,\ldots,\kappa_m)$ and variables $x=(x_1,\ldots,x_n)$, encoded by a coefficient matrix $ C\in \kk^{s\times m}$ and an exponent matrix $M \in \ZZ^{n\times m}$.
-The componentwise product $\k\circ x^M$ indicates that the monomial encoded by the $i$th column of $M$ is scaled by $\k_i$, while the rows of $C$ give linear combinations of the scaled monomials.
-An important feature is that $F$ is linear in the parameters and that each parameter always accompanies the same monomial (though a monomial can be accompanied by different parameters if $M$ has repeated columns).
+The component\-wise product $\k\circ x^M$ indicates that the monomial encoded by the $i$th column of $M$ is scaled by $\k_i$, while the rows of $C$ give linear combinations of the scaled monomials.
+An important feature is that $F$ is linear in the parameters and that each parameter always accompanies the same monomial (though a monomial is accompanied by different parameters if $M$ has repeated columns).
 We also consider \term{augmented vertically parametrized systems} of the form

 where we also allow for $d\geq 0$ affine linear equations, encoded by a coefficient matrix $L\in\kk^{d\times n}$ and parametric constant terms $b=(b_1,\ldots,b_d)$.
 Geometrically, this corresponds to intersecting the variety given by the vertical system $C (\k \circ x^M)$ by a parallel translate of $\ker(L)$.